dice-group/Ontolearn/docs/usage/03_algorithm.md

 # Learning Algorithm

-Currently, two [Base Concept Learners](ontolearn.base_concept_learner.BaseConceptLearner) are provided in our Ontolearn library.
-The [length base learner](ontolearn.concept_learner.LengthBaseLearner) and the [modified CELOE algorithm](ontolearn.concept_learner.CELOE).
+Currently, one [Base Concept Learner](ontolearn.base_concept_learner.BaseConceptLearner) is provided in our Ontolearn library.
+The
+[modified CELOE algorithm](ontolearn.concept_learner.CELOE).
 Each algorithm may have different available configuration.
 However at minimum they require a [knowledge